-- base salary;

-- annual incentive compensation;
+- base salary; - annual incentive compensation;

 - long-term incentive compensation;

 - broad-based employee benefits; and

-- severance and change-in-control benefits.
+- · severance and change-in-control benefits.

 The Compensation Committee typically allocates a significant percentage of the total compensation for our executive officers to annual and long-term incentives as a result of the compensation philosophy and objectives described above.
 However, the Compensation Committee does not have a policy or target for allocating elements of compensation between cash and non-cash or annual and long-term incentives.
+In evaluating the levels of total compensation, the Compensation Committee reviews tally sheets for each executive officer.
+The tally sheets detail current and historical compensation for each officer, including target and actual base and bonus compensation, equity grants and other benefits available generally to Company employees (e.g., 401(k) match, life insurance).

 Base Salary.
 The base salary for each of our executive officers is paid in cash and represents the fixed portion of his or her total compensation.
+Base salary compensation is intended to provide a reliable source of income for our executive officers, an important part of retaining our executive officers, and is not subject to the variability of the annual incentive compensation and long-term equity incentive components of our executive compensation programs.
 The base salary for each of our executive officers is generally reviewed by the Compensation Committee annually.
-Base salaries are determined on the basis of the factors described above, as well as management responsibilities, level of experience and tenure with our Company.
+Base salaries are determined on the basis of the factors described above, as well as management responsibilities, level of experience and individual contributions to the Company.